open-edge-insights/eii-core/docker_setup/README.md

 3. To verify if the data pipeline withing IEI is working fine i.e., from ingestion -> classification -> publishing classifed metadata onto the databus, then check the logs of `ia_data_agent` container using cmd: `docker logs -f ia_data_agent`.
 One should see, publish messages like `Publishing topic: [topic_name]`

-4. To verify the E2E data flow working between IEI running on ECN (Edge Compute Node) and VisualHmiClient running on the same node or on a diff node, check if the classified images and their respective metadata is been received in the VisualHmiClient container.
-Refer [VisualHmiClient/README.md](../VisualHmiClient/README.md) for more details.
+4. To verify the E2E data flow working between IEI running on ECN (Edge Compute Node) and `iei-simple-visualizer` app running on the same node or on a diff node, check if the classified images and their respective metadata is been received in the `iei-simple-visualizer` container.
+Refer [iei-simple-visualizer](https://gitlab.devtools.intel.com/Indu/IEdgeInsights/iei-simple-visualizer.git) for more details.

 5. `/opt/intel/iei` root directory gets created - This is the installation path for IEI:
      * `config/` - all the IEI configs reside here.